pippinbarr/cart253-2020/modules/04/booleans.md

 }
 ```

-This way of checking variables in `if`-statement is much more common in programming, and indeed you will almost never see the other way.
+This way of checking variables in `if`-statement is __much more common__, and indeed you will almost never see the other way.

 ---